 Communication & Design - University Honors Program

-Participation in the University Honors Program is available to any eligible student pursuing a Communication & Design major.
+Participation in the University Honors Program is available to any eligible student pursuing a School of Communication & Design major.
 Students who meet Honors Program admission requirements can complete their program with the Honors Curriculum taking the place of the Loyola Core and completing the Honors Thesis requirement as part of their curriculum.
 Completion of the Honors Program academic program requires a 3.3 GPA in the student’s Loyola cumulative curriculum.

 Back to Top